Cryptix720/Gliss/README.md

 - CSS unminified and with comments.
 - No compiling or installing...
 - 170kb juiced data.
-- Maximize the fun ? enable the GlissCore package.
+- Maximize the fun? enable the GlissCore package.
 - Simplified estimation method for designers.
 - X-phase grid flow.
 - Responsive CSS components.